authgear/authgear-server/docs/specs/oidc-sso.md

     - For `x_application_type=spa`, change `post_logout_uris` to optional.
 Change the label in the Portal to **Post Logout Redirect URI (Legacy)**.
 See [Web SDK](#web-sdk) for details.
 Show a description to mention that this field is not needed after which SDK version.

 - Session listing
+    - Combining Sessions
+        - Both the settings page, admin API and Portal combine sessions in the same way
         - For refresh tokens that have `sso_enabled=true`, its IdP session and siblings will be combined into a single entry.
 Since revoking one of them will also revoke the others.
 The entry will be shown as a single entry without grouping.
         - The sessions that cannot be combined will be listed separately without grouping.
 (Refresh tokens with `sso_enabled=false` and IdP sessions don't have `sso_enabled` refresh tokens)
+    - Settings page
+        - Sessions will be shown as a list without grouping
+    - Admin API and Portal
+        - The "sessions" API will be updated.
+For the combined refresh token and IdP sessions, only the IdP session will be added to the list.

 ### Web SDK